-As Bexley Schools celebrates its 100th anniversary, we look back on the community's commitment to education.
-Built by rural residents, a school stood at the corner of what is now Livingston and College as early as 1864.
+Bexley Schools celebrated its 100th anniversary in 2017 and took a look back on the community's commitment to education.
+A school, built by rural residents, stood at the corner of what is now Livingston and College as early as 1864.
 The Main Street, also known as the Bullitt Park School, opened in 1907 across from today's Trinity Lutheran Seminary before Bexley's incorporation in 1908.

 The school district experienced rapid growth during this early period, with enrollment rising from 560 students in 1925 to 1,187 students in 1929.
-The original part of the structure that is today’s Cassingham Complex was built in 1927 for grades one through seven.
+The original part of the structure of the Cassingham Complex was built in 1927 for grades one through seven.
 After the community’s population hit 5,000, it officially became a city on April 11, 1931.

 High School Moves to Cassingham Road

 Bexley Junior High in the Cassingham Complex focused on educating seventh and eighth graders with the name of the school changing to “Bexley Middle School” in 1989.
-Starting in 2017, Bexley sixth graders will be educated at Bexley Middle School.
+Starting in 2017, Bexley sixth graders joined the seventh and eigth graders at Bexley Middle School.

 Maryland Elementary School, serving students in north Bexley, was dedicated in 1950.
 Over the decades, Bexley residents have supported the renovation and remodeling of their historic school buildings, most recently with a 2001 construction project that saw the addition of two new wings to the Cassingham Complex.
-The community approved in 2016 a Permanent Improvement Fund, setting aside money for capital improvements.
+The community approved a Permanent Improvement Fund in 2016, setting aside money for capital improvements.

 Established in 1983, the Bexley Education Foundation (BEF) channels private support to public education.
 To date, the BEF has awarded $4.8 million in grants to the Bexley City Schools.